 TEST-ACTIVATE This state indicates that your SIM is in the Test Activate Preflight mode

 DEAD This state indicates that your SIM has been permanently deleted

 Pending states are transitional states that indicate which state a SIM is transitioning to.
 They are:

-One thing to point out is that there is no connected state like one can see in the Hologram Dashboard.
+One thing to point out is that there is no connected state in the REST API like one can see in the Hologram Dashboard.
 This is because that information is derived from the